Covid-19 testing and accessing campus

 If you are self-isolating because someone you live with or you have been in close contact with has tested positive, please do not come to campus for a test.
 Please stay home and complete your self-isolation period (10 days in total).

 When travelling to Talbot Campus for your test, please remember to behave in a responsible manner and consider other students, staff and bus passengers.
-Buses will be running between Lansdowne and Talbot campuses to help you get to the sports hall.
+Buses will be running between Lansdowne and Talbot campuses to help you get to Kimmeridge House.
 As per Government guidance, please make sure you follow the physical distancing measures and wear a face covering (unless you are exempt) while on the bus.

 Please bring and wear a face covering while you are in the test facility, except when you are taking the Covid-19 test.